dawn0815/SAEval-Benchmark/README.md

 **Note that you need to obtain a license to download the raw data before downloading the formatted data we provide.** The link to download the formatted data will be updated soon!

 ## Evaluating your system
-For evaluating your system, you simply need an individual predictions file for each of the dataset.
-Here are the experimental results of UniSA, the first baseline for unified molding of sentiment analysis on SAEval compared to SOTA models for various subtasks.
+For evaluating your system, you simply need an individual predictions file for the benchmark.
+Here are the experimental results of UniSA, the first baseline for unified molding of sentiment analysis, on SAEval compared to SOTA models of various subtasks.

 ![pdf](https://github.com/dawn0815/SAEval-Benchmark/blob/master/p4.png)